rjspencer/docs/theming.md

 This page should use `{if:UserIsFollowing}` and show fansite content if true or a `JoinFansiteLink` if false

 Url structure: /fansite/
-Recommended modules: Any, mark `exclusive` as true if available
+Recommended modules: ActivityStreamList with `exclusive` as true

 ### page:PhotoAlbumList
 This page should show a listing of photo albums